Devizes Repair Cafe

 Since then we have secured grant funding for start-up costs from the Devizes Area Board of Wiltshire Council.
 It was our intention to run the first Repair Cafe session on Saturday 2nd May, however the COVID-19 lockdown forced us to delay this.
 In the end we ran our first session on 25th July in The Shambles, fixing bicycles and sharpening tools & knives.
-This was pleasingly busy and so we are aiming to run similar events once a month, each focusing on a couple of specific types of repair.
+This was pleasingly busy and so we are aiming to run similar events regularly - as the COVID-19 situation allows, each focusing on a couple of specific types of repair.

 Check out the Devizes Repair Cafe Facebook group if you are interested in helping out, or just coming along.

 Western society revolves round consumption.
 We increasingly buy more things and throw away more than ever.
 We use the luxury items we own for shorter times.
 As soon as these items show the slightest defects – such as a stool with a wobbly leg, a CD player with a lid that won’t open or a woollen jumper with a hole in the elbow – we throw them away and buy a new product.
 Many things get thrown away within the space of one year.